CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Security Analysis

-A known vulnerability in secure aggregation protocols arises if the server falsely declares a client $i$ as dropped or if a delayed message arrives out of band.
-If the server recovers $\mathit{sk}_i$ through the dropout protocol, it can de-mask a late-arriving gradient $g_i$.
-Standard SecAgg mitigates this by including a secondary "self-mask" derived from an independent secret seed $b_i$.
-Reconstructing $\mathit{sk}_i$ does not reveal $b_i$, preserving privacy during late arrivals.
+A recognized vulnerability within federated secure aggregation architectures materializes when a central aggregator either falsely declares a client $i$ as dropped or receives a delayed message out of band.
+Because the server recovers the ephemeral private key $\mathit{sk}_i$ through the Shamir dropout protocol to cancel the missing client's pairwise masks, it possesses the requisite cryptographic material to de-mask a late-arriving gradient $g_i$.
+Standard implementations of SecAgg~\cite{SECAGG} mitigate this vulnerability by requiring each client to superimpose a secondary, independent "self-mask" derived from a distinct secret seed $b_i$.
+Because reconstructing $\mathit{sk}_i$ does not reveal $b_i$, the secondary mask preserves privacy during false-dropout conditions.

-\textsc{CHRONOS} explicitly omits this self-mask, which constitutes a deliberate architectural trade-off.
-Re-introducing the self-mask would require a secondary interactive round during the active phase to negotiate its cancellation among surviving clients.
-This multi-round synchronisation would destroy the single-message latency advantage that makes \textsc{CHRONOS} viable for strict IoT sensing budgets.
-Under our honest-but-curious model, the server executes the protocol faithfully and does not maliciously simulate dropouts.
-As formally established above, for genuine network delays or late-arriving gradients, the server adheres to the protocol requirement and discards the late gradient without attempting unmasking.
-Thus, \textsc{CHRONOS} trades protection against an actively malicious false-dropout vector for a strict one-round active phase, optimizing for performance under the assumed threat model.
+\textsc{CHRONOS} explicitly omits this self-mask, a deliberate architectural decision prioritizing the strict latency constraints of IoT environments over protection against an actively malicious aggregator.
+Retaining the self-mask mandates a secondary interactive round during the active phase, forcing surviving clients to negotiate and transmit the aggregated cancellation values for the dropped clients' self-masks.
+Such multi-round synchronization incurs substantial blocking overhead, nullifying the fundamental single-message active-phase latency advantage that renders \textsc{CHRONOS} scalable.

+This trade-off is strictly bound by the honest-but-curious threat model established in Section~\ref{sec:design:threat}.
+We assert that because the aggregator executes the protocol faithfully, it does not maliciously simulate dropouts to harvest keys.
+For instances of genuine network delay wherein a masked gradient arrives after a dropout recovery has been initiated, the protocol strictly requires the server to discard the late-arriving packet without attempting decryption.
+Consequently, \textsc{CHRONOS} exchanges defense against an actively malicious false-dropout vector for a mathematically strict $O(N)$ active phase, an optimization deemed essential for deploying federated learning across energy-constrained sensor networks.